rticommunity/rticonnextdds-connector-py/README.md

 ____
 **Warning**: The Python *Connector* uses 0-based indexing for sequences since v0.4.1.
-Previously sequence started at index 1.
+Previously sequences started at index 1.
 See *read/take data* more more information.
 ____